johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   Whey you dont get the promotion ...
 "Good"
   "Good" for resetting the frame of mind.
 Allows you to focus on the upside of any situation.

+- **Focus on the present** Easy to get bogged down by the big picture.
+  This is really where __the operating system__ comes in.
+  Map out the big picture (ie: Zoom out), then focus on what the *next steps are* (ie: Zoom in).
+  Then readdress the Big picture as needed.

 # Perfection Not required, effective self-improvement critical